 One paper with two sections:

-A single design-and-make activity selected from a choice of set tasks, consisting of the development of a made outcome and a concise design folder and/or appropriate ICT evidence.
+A single design-and-make activity selected from a choice of 3 pre-set tasks, consisting of the development of a made outcome and a concise design folder and/or appropriate ICT evidence.
 These tasks are reviewed every two years.

 The design folder should consist of approximately: